Marcus Semien Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Angels pitching staff ranks 10th in the league.
+- The 8.8 strikeouts per nine innings put together by the Angels pitching staff ranks 13th in MLB.

-- The Angels have the 17th-ranked team ERA among all league pitching staffs (4.24).
+- The Angels have a 4.22 team ERA that ranks 16th among all MLB pitching staffs.

-- Angels pitchers combine to give up 73 total home runs at a clip of 1.1 per game (to rank 15th in the league).
+- The Angels rank 17th in baseball in home runs surrendered (75 total, 1.1 per game).

-- Barria (2-2) gets the starting nod for the Angels in his fourth start of the season.
-He has a 2.08 ERA in 39 2/3 innings pitched, with 37 strikeouts.
+- Detmers makes the start for the Angels, his 12th of the season.
+He is 1-5 with a 4.79 ERA and 68 strikeouts in 56 1/3 innings pitched.

-- His last appearance was on Thursday against the Chicago Cubs, when the righty tossed five innings, surrendering two earned runs while allowing three hits.
+- In his last appearance on Friday, the lefty threw 5 2/3 innings against the Chicago Cubs, giving up one earned run while surrendering five hits.

-- The 26-year-old has a 2.08 ERA and 8.5 strikeouts per nine innings in 14 games this season, while allowing a batting average of .186 to opposing hitters.
+- In 11 games this season, the 23-year-old has amassed a 4.79 ERA and 10.9 strikeouts per nine innings, while giving up a batting average of .278 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.